cabouman/ptycho_pmace/docs/README.rst

 PMACE
 -------------------------------------------------------------------
-**ptycho_pmace** is an easy to use python-based library for EM parameter estimation and classification using multivariate Gaussian mixture models.
+**ptycho_pmace** is an easy to use python-based library for PMACE framework for distributed reconstruction problems.

 System Requirements